Home » WordPress Tutorials » Basics » How to Use WordPress Text Editor

 What is the WordPress Text Editor (now Code Editor)

-Although the main reason people are using WordPress the lack of necessity of code proficiency, there are sometimes, occasions where you need to add a little snippet of code, or to edit a little bit of HTML.
+Although the main reason people are using WordPress is the lack of necessity of code proficiency, there are sometimes, occasions when you need to add a little snippet of code or edit a little bit of HTML.

 Knowing HTML and CSS, will, of course, highly improve your WordPress skills, but being amateur in website creation and maintenance is one of the main “selling points” of the CMS.
 Naturally, a lot of developers and other types of web services use WordPress for their websites, out of convenience.
 It is just easier than every other option.